aggregat4/dendriform/JOURNAL.md

   - State 23.2.2018
     I got everything more or less wired up, all compile errors gone and was testing the new tree.
 Turns out the inmemory nodes after splitting were not appearing.
 Turns out our in memory repository was working with ResolvedRepositoryNodes and if we add a new child to a normal RepositoryNode its childrefs were updated, but not the actual list of ResolvedRepositoryNode children.
 Now I'm refactoring the inmemory repo to use just RepositoryNodes and then construct ResolvedRespositoryNodes at the last possible moment.
 Basically only when loading the tree.
 Now of course this will make loading way slower since we need to construct every time and it may turn out this may kill us in the perf department again.
     I have a feeling that I will have to move towards direct DOM rendering in the end, keep the state in the dom, as well as in the repos, and then this whole in memory thing will probably have been for naught.
 Oh well.

+  - 28.2.2018 Started new branch called direct-dom and trying to redo rendering with RE:DOM.
+Basic minimal component works, need to load a real tree from Repo and see how we update the component.
+Two steps:
+    - update just the one root node first (this involves changing the state as well), then updating the child
+    - add a List component to the node so we can update children